mmiguelo/mmiguelo/README.md

 </picture>
 </div>

-if you liked this 🐍 animation check <a href="https://github.com/mmiguelo/profile_snake_animation">here</a> on how to do it!
+if you liked this 🐍 animation check <a href="https://github.com/mmiguelo/profile_snake_animation">here</a> on how to do it and ⭐ it!